ivan-pi/blis-fortran/abstract.md

 deRSE:

 Abstract 1
-Eva is a research software engineer working on project in language X.
+Eva is a research software engineer working on project in language X**2.
 During her work she discovers that there is a C library which includes the functionality she wants.
-Writing the bindings from X to C manually is drudgery.
+Writing the bindings from X**2 to C manually is drudgery.
 With over 100 functions to bind, it will take her weeks to complete.
 If only there was a way to do it faster?
-Join this tutorial on Coccinelle, a pattern matching and transformation tool, to simplify the task of wrapping a C library with just a couple of simple rules.
+Join this tutorial on Coccinelle, a pattern matching and transformation system, to simplify the task of wrapping a C library with just a couple of simple rules.
 By using the right tools for the job, we show you how the daunting task is broken into smaller manageable pieces.
 Participants are welcome to bring along their own header files and follow along.

 Abstract 2
 Exposing procedures between programming languages is menial and repetitious work, often involving non-trivial amounts of boiler-plate and glue code.
-In this talk we take you on a journey of writing library bindings for a large C library (over 500 functions) by using Coccinelle, a pattern matching and transformation tool.
+In this talk we take you on a journey of writing library bindings for a large C library (over 500 functions) by using Coccinelle, a pattern matching and transformation system.
 Using a small set of semantic patches, step-by-step we will engineer a bridge between programming languages.

 Abstract 3
 Scientific software is often multi-language creating challenges for software reuse.
 While scientists feel comfortable in higher-level languages, system programming and performance experts routinely rely on C and C++.
 Most languages expose mechanisms to call C functions, however writing the bindings often turns out to be repetitious and finicky work.
-In this talk we take you on a transformative journey using the powerful pattern matching tool Coccinelle.
+In this talk we take you on a transformative journey using the powerful pattern matching system Coccinelle.
 Step-by-step we will engineer the semantic patches needed for wrapping a large dense linear algebra library.

 Abstract 4
 Polyglot programming is on the rise and research software is no different.
 The gap between languages can be crossed using foreign function interfaces also known as glue code.
 This talk introduces a workflow for bridging the said gap.
-Using the pattern matching and transformation tool, Coccinelle, we engineer a series of semantic patches allowing us to efficiently create the missing glue code.
+Using the pattern matching and transformation system, Coccinelle, we engineer a series of semantic patches allowing us to efficiently create the missing glue code.

 FOSDEM: